How Do I Know If I Suffer From Sleep Apnea?

 What Types of Sleep Apnea Are There?

-Central sleep apnea is less common and has more to do with your central nervous system.
-In these situations, your brain, your muscles, and your lungs simply aren’t communicating well.
-Treatment for central sleep apnea is very different to treatment for obstructive sleep apnea, so it’s important to know which one applies to you.
+Central sleep apnea (CSA) is less common and has more to do with your central nervous system, which results in poor communication between your brain, muscles, and lungs.
+Treatment for central sleep apnea is very different from treatment for obstructive sleep apnea, so it’s important to schedule a consultation and determine which applies to your needs.

-Both forms of sleep apnea can be exacerbated by common factors, which include:
+Both types of sleep apnea can be exacerbated by common risk factors, including:

 - Family history